JohnAustinDev/xulsword/ReadMe.md

 - Direct text download.
 Easily download thousands of texts in hundreds of languages with the "Add New Module" interface (located under the File menu, or else just press F2).
+- Original language study features.
+Gain deeper understanding of any Bible translation through comparison to ancient original language texts and instant concordance lookup.
+- Comprehensive and lighting fast search capability.
+The indexed C++ search engine works without Internet and enables you to dig deep into God's Word.
-In addition to Bibles, also commentaries, glossaries, books and devotionals can be installed and used offline without an Internet connection.
+- Commentaries, glossaries, books and study materials in many languages can be freely downloaded and installed for offline use.
 - Complete internationalization including right-to-left languages.
 - Very readable texts.
-Texts can be nicely formatted to appear on screen the way they look in printed form.
+Formatted texts are displayed on screen the way they look in printed form.
 Text flows from column to column.
-Font, font size, line spacing etc are adjustable for each text.
+Font, font size, line spacing etc. are adjustable for each text.
 - Easy Bible browsing.
-Go to any heading in the entire Bible with a single click using a Bible navigator widget which also gives a visual representation of the Bible.
+Instantly jump to any heading in the entire Bible with a single click using a Bible navigator widget which also gives a visual representation of the Bible.
 - Print capability.
-A powerful print feature allows Bible texts and related information to be easily printed, and includes print preview.
+Powerful print features allow Bible texts and related information to be easily printed, and includes print preview.
-- Comprehensive and lighting fast search capability.
-The indexed C++ search engine works without Internet and enables you to dig deep into God's Word.
-- Parallel and interlinear version display with original languages.
 - Recursive popup windows.
-Dictionary links, cross references, footnotes and more appear in multilevel popup windows that allow instant access to a variety of information without necessitating a complex user interface layout.
+Dictionary links, cross references, footnotes and more appear in recursive popup windows that allow instant access to a variety of information without necessitating a complex user interface.
 - Bible texts and footnotes include quick links to associated dictionaries, including pictures, maps and tables.
 - Bookmark and personal annotation features.
 - Integrated audio.
 Allows you to listen to the Bible and read along.
 Export audio for other uses, such as mp3 players.
 - Secure texts.
 Texts can be encrypted to prevent tampering.
-- Built using the most popular Open Source technologies as of 2023, to make xulsword freely available for years to come.
+- Open Source software technology.
+Xulsword was developed using the most popular Open Source technologies as of 2023 so it will be freely available for years to come.

 ---